 Tides4fishing allows you to make tide predictions for Gills Bay years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide was at 3:05 h and the next high tide will be at 15:35 h.
-The first low tide will be at 9:10 h and the next low tide at 21:40 h.
+In the high tide and low tide chart, we can see that the first low tide will be at 1:35 h and the next low tide at 14:05 h.
+The first high tide will be at 7:50 h and the next high tide at 20:25 h.

-The lunar phase is a Waning Gibbous.
-Today we have 13 hours and 40 minutes of sun.
-The solar transit is at 13:11 h and the length of time the moon will be visible will be 15 hours and 51 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 8 hours and 39 minutes of sun.
+The solar transit will be at 12:26 h and the length of time the moon will be visible will be 8 hours and 8 minutes.

-The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 45 to end the day with a tidal coefficient of 44.
-The tide heights today are 4.2 m, 1.3 m, 3.8 m and 1.3 m.
+The tidal coefficient today is 81, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 87 to end the day with a tidal coefficient of 92.
+The tide heights today are 1.3 m, 4.0 m, 1.1 m and 4.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Gills Bay which is of 5.2 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Gills Bay tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Gills Bay tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Gills Bay.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: